 Plagiarism: includes, but is not limited to, the use by paraphrase or direct quotations of the published or unpublished work of another person without full and clear acknowledgement.
 It also includes the unacknowledged use of materials prepared by another person or agency that may or may not be engaged in the selling of term papers or other academic materials.

 Policy: is defined as the written regulations of the College as found in, but not limited to, the Student Code of Conduct, the Community College of Denver website, any Auraria Higher Education Center publications, College catalogs and class schedules, State Board for Community Colleges and Occupational Education (SBCCOE) policies and Colorado Community College System president’s procedures.

 Preponderance of Evidence: is the standard of proof used in all conduct proceedings under this Student Code of Conduct.
 A preponderance of evidence standard means that it is more likely than not that a violation occurred.

-Probation: After a finding of violation of the Code of Conduct, restriction of student’s privileges for a designated period of time including the probability of more severe disciplinary sanctions if the student is found to be violating any College regulations during the probationary period.
+Probation: After a finding of a violation of the Code of Conduct, restriction of student’s privileges for a designated period of time including the probability of more severe disciplinary sanctions if the student is found to be violating any College regulations during the probationary period.

 Student: All persons taking courses at or sponsored by the College(s), both full-time and part-time, pursuing both undergraduate credit and non-credit courses and those concurrently attending secondary or post-secondary institutions and College.
-Persons who are not officially enrolled for a specific term, but who have a continuing relationship with the college are considered students.
+Persons who are not officially enrolled for a specific term, but who have a continuing relationship with the College are considered students.

-Title IX Coordinator(s) and Title VI and VII Coordinator(s) (EO Coordinator): is the employee(s) designated by the college president to oversee all civil rights complaints.
+Title IX Coordinator(s) and Title VI and VII Coordinator(s) (EO Coordinator): is the employee(s) designated by the College president to oversee all civil rights complaints.

-Warning: A Notice served upon the student advising him/her that he/she is violating or has violated College regulations.
+Warning: A notice served upon the student advising him/her that he/she is violating or has violated College regulations.

 Section II: Authority